san-kumar/lambdapuppets/README.md

 ## What can LLPs do?

+Here are just a few examples:

-- Check your website every 5 minutes (and [telegram](https://telegram.org/) you if something looks off)
+- Check your website every 5 minutes (and email or [telegram](https://telegram.org/) you if something looks off)
 - Watch the price of your favorite product and email you when it changes.
-- Login to a website and return the HTML using a simple GET request.
+- Login to a website and return the HTML of member's area via a simple GET request.
-- Scrape a website every X minutes and ping some URL with fresh data.
+- Scrape a website and ping a URL with fresh data automatically at every X minutes.
+- Take a screenshot of a website and return it as jpg or pdf file with a simple GET request.
+- And much much more!

-Best part is that it's [100% free](#cost) and if used reasonably doesn't cost you a single dime!
+Best part is that it's [100% free](#cost), requires no servers (it's serverless!) and if used reasonably it doesn't cost you a single dime!

 ## Installation